Dayruke/Avatar-Link/README.md

 ---

-[Documentation / Design Document](Documentation/Design.md) describes the technical approach.
+[Design Document](Documentation/Design.md) describes the technical approach.

-[Documentation / Letter of Intent](Documentation/Letter_of_Intent.md) provides some personal background on the project
+[A Letter of Intent](Documentation/Letter_of_Intent.md) provides some personal background on the project